BALAJI24092001/Python/Regression/README.md

 | Analysis of variance	| All predictors are qualitative variables |
 | Analysis of covariance| Some predictors are quantitative variables and others are qualitative variables|
 | Logistic 	| The response variableis qualitative |

-- Choice of fitting method
-- Model fitting
-- Model validation and criticism
-- Using the chosen model(s) for the solution of the posed problem.